 Hotel accommodation in Iceland is very limited and rooms/facilities can be fairly simple with few amenities.
 Hotels are chosen for their location and access to the wonderous landscapes and natural wonders of Iceland.
 Hotels are often remote, all the better to enjoy the beautiful natural setting.

-Discover the beauty of Iceland's south shore, catching views of the infamous Eyjafjallajökull volcano, whose 2010 eruptions produced massive clouds of ash that disrupted air travel throughout Europe for several days.
+Discover the beauty of Iceland's south shore, catching views of the infamous Eyjafjallajökull volcano.
+Its eruptions in 2010 produced massive clouds of ash that disrupted air travel throughout Europe for several days.
 See the stunning Seljalandsfoss waterfall, and follow a hidden path through a canyon to the secluded falls of Gljúfrabúi.
 Stop in Hveragerði, a hot spring village, where you will have the opportunity to taste bread baked in a hot spring.
 Then visit the Lava Center for an overview of how Iceland's volcanoes and earthquakes shaped this island.

 Continue exploring the south shore, passing sandy plains and moss-covered lava fields and stopping along the way at historical and geological sites.
 Visit Crystal Beach, scattered with icebergs that wash up on the black sands, and see iridescent ice formations in the Jökulsárlón glacial lagoon.
 Hike in Vatnajökull National Park to Svartifoss waterfall, framed by basaltic lava columns.
 Stop at the historic farmstead Hof in Öræfi, home to one of Iceland's best-preserved turf churches.